Think you’ve seen it all?

 So how does this flying table look like?
 There are about 20 seats, with a space in the middle for the chefs to prepare your food.
 Guests sit strapped into the seat with belts, like an amusement park ride.
 There are no side barriers, so remember to be careful with your belongings lest your phone falls out of your pocket 100ft below…then you really jialat.
 To keep cool, there are small rotating fans attached to the bars at intervals.

-Up in the air.
-It’s probably about 100 ft from the ground.
-And that is my I’m-trying-hard-to-not-look-scared-smile.
+It was probably about 100 ft from the ground when we finally stopped the ascent.
 We could see the race course from up above and riders doing their practice runs.

 Our chefs busy prepping our breakfast.